 Your medical records and information about your care are confidential.
 HMSA does not use or disclose your medical information except as allowed or required by law.
 You may need to provide information to us about your medical treatment or condition.
-In accordance with law, we may use or disclose your medical information (including providing this information to third parties) for the purposes of payment activities and health care operations such as quality assurance, disease management, provider credentialing, administering the plan, complying with government requirements, and research or education.
+In accordance with law, we may use or disclose your medical information (including providing this information to third parties) for the purpose of payment activities and health care operations such as:

+- quality assurance;

+- disease management;

+- provider credentialing;

+- administering the plan;

+- · complying with government requirements; and

+- research or education.